blue-build/legacy-template/README.md

 ### Custom package repositories

-If you want to add custom package repositories to your image, you can include these in the `recipe.yml` as list under the `extrarepos:` section.
-The urls **must** be proper `.repo` files (like `https://copr.fedorainfracloud.org/coprs/atim/starship/repo/fedora-37/atim-starship-fedora-37.repo`).
-Use this to add for example *copr repositories* to your project.
+If you want to add custom package repositories to your image, you can include them in the `recipe.yml` as a list of URLs under the `extrarepos:` section.
+They **must** be proper `.repo` files (like `https://copr.fedorainfracloud.org/coprs/atim/starship/repo/fedora-37/atim-starship-fedora-37.repo`).
+You can use this to add [COPR repositories](https://copr.fedorainfracloud.org/) to your image.

-In the build process, the .repo file will be downloaded and placed inside /etc/yum.repos.d/ so that rpm-ostree can access it.

 #### What is a Copr Repository?